Guide for authors

 Publication and Peer-reviewing processes of Environment and Natural Resources Journal

-Environment and Natural Resources Journal is a peer reviewed and open access journal that is a quarterly published journal in January-March, April-June, July-September and October-December.
-Manuscripts should be submitted online at https://www.tci-thaijo.org/index.php/ennrj/ by registering and logging into this website.
+Environment and Natural Resources Journal is a peer reviewed and open access journal that is published twice a year (January-June and July-December).
+Manuscripts should be submitted online at https://ph02.tci-thaijo.org/index.php/ ennrj/about/submissions by registering and logging into this website.
 Submitted manuscripts should not have been published previously, nor be under consideration for publication elsewhere (except conference proceedings papers).
-A guide for authors and other relevant information for the submission of manuscripts are available on the Guide for Authors.
+A guide for authors and relevant information for the submission of manuscripts are provided in this section and also online at: https://ph02.tci-thaijo.org/index.php/ennrj/author.
 All manuscripts are refereed through a double-blind peer-review process.